 Send consistent email campaigns to improve opens, and avoid any ‘spammy’ content!

 Keep track of your bounce rates with the email campaign reports on your MailerLite dashboard.

 You’re on your way to a bounce-free universe!

-Editor's note: This post was originally published in October 2017, but it has been updated with new guidance on understanding soft and hard email bounces.
+Editor's note: This post was originally published in October 2017, but it has been updated with email metrics from 2021 and new guidance on understanding soft and hard email bounces.